ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

 * 2 TB for management
 * 1 TB for customer workload (for 20 customer VMs)

-### Networking specifications for Single-node Trial for Data Protection and Disaster Recovery instances
+### Networking specifications for Single-node for Data Protection and Disaster Recovery instances
 {: #dr_backup_bundle_overview-networking-specs}

 The following networking components are ordered:
 *  10 Gbps dual public and private network uplinks
 *  Three VLANs (Virtual LANs): one public VLAN and two private VLANs
 *  One VXLAN (Virtual eXtensible LAN) with DLR (Distributed Logical Router) for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
-The VXLAN is deployed as a sample routing topology, which you can modify, build on it, or remove it.
+The VXLAN is deployed as a sample routing topology, which you can modify, build on it, or delete it.
 You can also add security zones by attaching more VXLANs to new logical interfaces on the DLR.
 *  Two VMware NSX Edge Services Gateways:
   * A secure management services VMware NSX Edge Services Gateway (ESG) for outbound HTTPS management traffic, which is deployed by IBM as part of the management networking typology.
 This ESG is used by the IBM management VMs to communicate with specific external IBM management components that are related to automation.

     This ESG is not accessible to you and you cannot use it.
-If you modify it, you might not be able to manage the Single-node Trial for Data Protection and Disaster Recovery instance from the {{site.data.keyword.vmwaresolutions_short}} console.
+If you modify it, you might not be able to manage the Single-node for Data Protection and Disaster Recovery instance from the {{site.data.keyword.vmwaresolutions_short}} console.
 In addition, by using a firewall or disabling the ESG communications to the external IBM management components cause {{site.data.keyword.vmwaresolutions_short}} to become unusable.
     {:important}
   * A secure customer-managed VMware NSX Edge Services Gateway for outbound and inbound HTTPS workload traffic, which is deployed by IBM as a template that can be modified by you to provide VPN access or public access.